Empress Dou (Wen): As grand empress dowager

 When Emperor Jing died in 141 BC, Empress Dowager Dou became grand empress dowager over his son and her grandson, Emperor Wu.
-Grand Empress Dowager Dou, the more actively involved in politics, did not let this young emperor decide for himself one day.
-She forced the Emperor to ask her questions before making a political decision.
+Grand Empress Dowager Dou forced her grandson to consult her before finalizing or deciding on sensitive matters; The prime minister and government officials planned and submitted important decisions to Emperor Wu.
+Emperor Wu decided on matters but could not directly execute them.
+Before issuing any decree, he had to report it to the Eastern Palace, where the Grand Empress Dowager Dou resided.
+If the Grand Empress Dowager Dou approved, then the emperor was allowed to issue the decree; however, on matters that were problematic or controversial, the emperor had to first consult the Grand Empress Dowager Dou before making a decision.
 Early in his reign, in 140 BC, he would make Confucianism the official state ideology, replacing Taoism.
 Grand Empress Dowager Dou would try to resist this, however, as she despised Confucians.
-In 139 BC, when in response, Confucian officials Zhao Wan (趙綰) and Wang Zang (王臧) advised the emperor to no longer consult the grand empress dowager and commenting that "There is no need to wait for the order of the Grand Empress Dowager", she had them investigated and tried for corruption, and they committed suicide.
+In 139 BC, when in response, Confucian officials Zhao Wan (趙綰) and Wang Zang (王臧) advised the emperor to no longer consult the grand empress dowager, she had them investigated and tried for corruption, and they committed suicide.
 Early in Emperor Wu's reign, then, even though there was an official shift in ideology, the policies remained largely constant to the reigns of Emperors Wen and Jing.
 This would change after Grand Empress Dowager Dou's death in 135 BC.
 She was buried with her husband Emperor Wen.
 In her will, she left her possessions to her daughter, Princess Liu Piao.

 Impact on Chinese history

 Empress Dou was one of the earliest politically dominating female figures in Chinese history.
-Unlike her stepmother-in-law Empress Dowager Lü, despite her shortcomings in nepotistic behaviour, she is largely viewed positively, for her impact on her husband and son and the consequent benefit to the people.
+Unlike her stepmother-in-law Empress Lü, despite her shortcomings in nepotistic behaviour, she is largely viewed positively, for her impact on her husband and son and the consequent benefit to the people.